Wally Lamb: Honors and awards

 Lamb's writing awards include grants from the National Endowment for the Arts and the Connecticut Commission on the Arts, the Connecticut Center for the Book's Lifetime Achievement Award, selections by Oprah's Book Club and Germany's Bertelsmann Book Club, the Pushcart Prize, the New England Book Award for Fiction, and New York Times Notable Books of the Year listings.
 She's Come Undone was a finalist for the Los Angeles Times's Best First Novel Award and one of People magazine's Top Ten Books of the Year.
 I Know This Much Is True won the Friends of Libraries Readers' Choice Award for best novel of 1998 and the National Alliance for the Mentally Ill's Kenneth Johnson Award for its anti-stigmatizing of mental illness.

 Teaching awards for Lamb include a national Apple Computers "Thanks to Teachers" Excellence Award and the Barnes & Noble "Writers Helping Writers" Award for his work with incarcerated women.
 Lamb has received Honorary Doctoral Degrees from several colleges and universities and was awarded Distinguished Alumni awards from Vermont College of Fine Arts and the University of Connecticut.

-Personal
+Personal life

-Lamb lives in Connecticut with his wife and three sons.
+Lamb is married and has three sons, one of whom is a principal and Internet personality.
+He lives in Norwich, Connecticut.